 3) Heat a large skillet over medium heat.
 Add 1 tbsp butter, 1 tbsp olive oil, and once butter has melted, add 2 lbs sliced onions, 1 large sprig fresh thyme, 1 tbsp balsamic vinegar, ¾ tsp salt, ½ tsp black pepper, and ¼ tsp granulated sugar, and occasionally stir until the onions pick up a little color and become slightly translucent, around 6 to 8 minutes.
 Remove from heat and allow to cool slightly.
 Discard thyme sprig.

-4) Transfer onions to a vacuum bag or resealable bag and seal bag.
+4) Transfer onions to a vacuum bag or resealable bag and seal bag (if using Suvie, you may want to divide between 2 bags to ensure they fit in the pans).
 If you’re using a resealable bag, use the water displacement method to seal.

 4) Lower the bag into the heated water bath and cook.
 Cover the water bath with foil, cling wrap, or a layer of ping pong balls, to avoid the water evaporating to sustain the high water temperature.

-If you are using Suvie, place the bag into a Suvie pan and cover entirely with water.
+If you are using Suvie, place the bag into a Suvie pan (or pans) and cover entirely with water.
 Insert pan into the top or bottom of your Suvie.

 Suvie Cook Settings